archbardinexile/BGCL/factions.md

 - **Heralds** are the Church's sacred groundskeepers.
 Their duties include tending to the Oratory's graveyards and gardens among other sacred sites.
 They also perform funeral rites.

+## Combe Shipping and Courier Agency

+The Combe Shipping and Courier Agency is one the largest business empires in the Relief.
+Operating out of the [Duchy of Ruby](locations#duchy-of-ruby), the agency's grand fleet of ships and airships deliver goods with speed and security.

 ## The Commission

-The Commission for the Research of Offshore Worlds, affectionately called Crows, was founded by [Glimback Toestubber](commission#glimback-toestubber) in [899 PO](timeline#899-po).
+The Commission for the Research of Offshore Worlds, affectionately called Crows, was founded by [Glimback Toestubber](characters#glimback-toestubber) in [899 PO](timeline#899-po).
 Originally known as the *Explorer's Guild*, Crows has since secured government funding and its members now work to catalogue the many beasts of the [Relief](getting-started#the-relief), research new magic, and prospect new [earthmotes](getting-started#earthmotes) for colonisation.
 They operate out of [Crowswood Place](locations#crowswood-place) on Fundus.

 ## Confederacy of Privateers